LFabre/to-the-moon/README.md

 - Install the dependencies `npm i`
 - Start the integration containers with `docker compose --env-file .env up --build`
 - Wait until the api is successfully running
+  - You should see the following log: `to-the-moon-api | [server] Server is running at port 3000`
 - On another shell execute the tests with: `cd integration && npm run test`
 - Note: To successfully run the tests again please rebuild the containers with: `docker compose --env-file .env down` and than `docker compose --env-file .env up --build`